Bengal Sultanate: Culture and society

 Bengal received settlers from North India, the Middle East and Central Asia.
 They included Turks, Afghans, Persians and Arabs.
 An important migrant community were Persians.
 Many Persians in Bengal were teachers, lawyers, scholars and clerics.
 Mercenaries were widely imported for domestic, military and political service.
 One particular group of mercenaries were the Abyssinians.

+The Hindu and Muslim populations had their own endogamous communities (jāti) with distinctive occupations 16th century poet Mukundaram, mentions fifteen Muslim communities inhabiting an idealized Bengali city of his day.
+The Muslim population engaged in professions like weavers, livestock herders, cake sellers, fishmongers, loom makers, circumcisers, bow makers, papermakers, wandering holy men, tailors, weavers of thick cord, dyers, users of hoes, and beef sellers.
+Saraikhanas (hotels) with Turkish baths had established for the merchants and travellers.